Federal Legislation Watch

 • Economic hardship deferments: Eliminated for loans made after July 1, 2027

-• Forbearance limitations: Reduced to maximum of 9 months in any 24-month period (down from unlimited)
+• Forbearance cap: Maximum of 9 months in any 24-month period (down from unlimited)

 • Restrictions apply only to new loans disbursed after July 1, 2027

-Impact: Increased pressure on post-July 2027 borrowers to maintain payments during periods of financial difficulty.
-Income-driven repayment plans become even more critical as safety net options.
+Impact: Post-July 2027 borrowers face significantly reduced safety nets during financial difficulty.
+Income-driven repayment plans (RAP) become even more critical as the primary option during hardship periods.

 Regulatory Authority: 34 CFR § 682.405, § 685.211

-• Increased opportunities: Borrowers can now rehabilitate defaulted loans twice instead of once per lifetime
+• Twice per lifetime: Borrowers can now rehabilitate defaulted loans twice instead of once

 • New minimum payment: $10 monthly minimum during rehabilitation for loans made after July 1, 2027 (increased from $5)